haptork/CsaranshDB/progress.md

 WIP:

 - Add -1 as a special case for dumbbells or crowdions.
-- These will have two more numbers for the color.
+- An array for dumbbells and orientations.
-- check box dimensions and minimum value in the json.
+- box dimensions and minimum value in the json.
 - add %ge contribution in number of defect and other information for components.

 - using the above add simulation wireframe, camera settings, axis helper, on click info.